 Another possible treatment is a specially made mouthguard that works by holding your lower jaw slightly forward and naturally supporting the airways.
 Anyone with a background in sports should find this treatment a breeze.

-Have a chat with a GP, even if it’s only for peace of mind,—it might just be the consultation that drastically improves your quality of life, or at the very least, makes your mornings a whole lot more enjoyable.
+Have a chat with a GP, even if it’s only for peace of mind.
+It might just be the consultation that drastically improves your quality of life, or at the very least, makes your mornings a whole lot more enjoyable.